How To Create Personalized Content

 Post on X

-For example, younger audiences appear more comfortable with personalised and targeted messaging, seeing it as normal rather than a novelty.
-In fact, according to this year’s State of Video Technology report, 81% of Gen Z and 80% of millennials are willing to share data for personalisation as opposed to 62% of baby boomers.
+For example, some demographics, like younger audiences, appear more comfortable with personalized messaging, seeing it as normal rather than a novelty.
+In fact, according to the State of Video Technology, 81% of Gen Z and 80% of millennials are willing to share customer data for personalization as opposed to 62% of baby boomers.

 Customers also have different standards for different industries.
-After all, getting a detailed breakdown of your listening habits through Spotify Wrapped has become a cool event to share with others.
-Your bank mapping out all the places you used your card at this week, though?
-Probably the wrong way to personalise.
+After all, getting a detailed breakdown of your customer behavior and listening habits through Spotify Wrapped has become a cool event to share with others.
+Your bank mapping out all the places you used your card at this week, , or displaying past purchases and product recommendations, though?
+Probably the wrong way to personalize.

-In industries like healthcare or finance, customers may be more cautious about how their data is used, while in ecommerce or entertainment, they’re more likely to embrace a highly tailored experience.
+In industries like healthcare or finance, customers may be more cautious about how their data is used across different customer segments, while in ecommerce or entertainment, they’re more likely to embrace a highly tailored experience.

 White paper